botverse/.dotfiles/CHEATSHEET.md

 # coc.nvim
 <leader>dd      Jump to definition of current symbol
+<leader>dv      Jump to definition of current symbol in a split window
 <leader>dr      Jump to references of current symbol
 <leader>dj      Jump to implementation of current symbol
 <leader>ds      Fuzzy search current project symbols